tests-always-included/metalsmith-ancestry/README.md

         // Jumping to other folders at the same level.
         siblings: [ ... ],       // One file object per folder. **
+        siblingIndex: 2,         // The current file's index in siblings array.
         firstSibling: { ... },   // The first sibling (same as .siblings[0]).
         lastSibling: { ... },    // The last sibling.
         nextSibling: { ... },    // The next sibling in the list.